J. Daniel Mahoney

 John Daniel Mahoney (September 7, 1931 – October 23, 1996) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Education and career

 Born in Orange, New Jersey, Mahoney received a Bachelor of Arts degree, magna cum laude, from St. Bonaventure University in 1952.
-He received a Bachelor of Laws from Columbia Law School in 1955 as a Kent Scholar.
+He received a Bachelor of Laws from Columbia Law School in 1955 as a James Kent Scholar.
 He was in the United States Coast Guard from 1955 to 1958.
 He was in private practice of law in New York City from 1958 to 1962 and from 1965 to 1986.
 He was the State Chairman of the New York Conservative Party from 1962 to 1986.

 In 1985, Mahoney represented the National Review and its editor, William F. Buckley Jr., during the magazine's $16 million libel suit against The Spotlight.

 Conservative Party of New York

 Mahoney founded the Conservative Party of New York, with his brother-in-law, Kieran O'Doherty, who served as the new party's first chairman.
 The Conservative Party was established as a counterweight to the Liberal Party of New York, which endorsed Democrats on the political left.
 Mahoney authored Actions Speak Louder: The Story of the New York Conservative Party (Arlington House, 1968), which recounts the formation and early years of the party.